-Thanks to cutting-edge technology, there are several laser treatments that are available to treat glaucoma at our Vestavia Hills, AL office.
+Thanks to cutting-edge technology, several laser treatments are available to treat glaucoma at our Vestavia Hills, AL office.
 If you are considering selective laser trabeculoplasty, it's essential to meet with a highly trained ophthalmologist, like Dr. Choi to see if it's a good fit for your needs.
 During your initial consultation, Dr. Choi will examine your eyes and review your general medical history to confirm your glaucoma diagnosis.
 We then discuss whether you are an ideal candidate for SLT or if another laser surgery would be a better option.
 Our goal is to help patients improve their eye health and achieve the clearest vision possible.
 Candidates for laser trabeculoplasty are generally individuals who meet the following criteria:

 How is SLT performed?

 Selective laser trabeculoplasty is an outpatient procedure that is performed on-site at our facility within one of our Class-A operating rooms.
-To start, Dr. Choi will use eye drops to numb the eye so you can feel as comfortable as possible.
+Dr. Choi begins by using eye drops to numb the eye so you can feel as comfortable as possible.
 An injection may be given to prevent the eye from moving during surgery.
 Next, a special contact lens will be placed over the eye to help focus and deliver the laser precisely on the target area.
 Patients will feel a bit of pressure during surgery, but other than that, SLT does not cause pain.
 The laser creates microscopic changes to the trabecular meshwork, which is the drainage system of the eye.
 Fluid needs to be able to drain properly from the eye to maintain normal eye pressure.